How we are helping

 Important examples of Australia's results to date through global extractives sector initiatives include:

-- Australian mining awards, which build an engaged and influential network of leaders, advocates and change-makers.
-Since FY 2011/12 more than 200 mining related scholarships and fellowships have been provided for study at 32 Australian institutions.
+- Australian Awards in the mining sector, which build an engaged and influential network of leaders, advocates and change-makers.
+Since 2011/12 more than 300 mining related scholarships and fellowships have been provided for study at 35 Australian institutions.

 - The Leading Practice Sustainable Development Program for the Mining Industry which has developed fifteen handbooks to address key issues related to sustainable development of the extractives sector.
 These handbooks have been translated into six languages.